umee-network/umee/docs/architecture/ADR-007-bad-debt.md

 Such debt (now under-collateralized) may become over-collateralized on its own if asset prices rebound in the right direction, but it is also eligible for liquidation in its current state.
 When fully liquidated, accounts whose `BorrowedValue` is greater than `CollateralValue` (adjusted for liquidation incentive) will result in an account with nonzero total borrows but zero collateral, thus no incentive for repayment.

-It is in the interests of the overall system to repay such _bad debt_ using reserves, in order to prevent it accruing interest forever and damaging the health of the lending pool.
+It is in the interests of the overall system to repay such _bad debt_ using reserves, in order to prevent it from accruing interest forever and damaging the health of the lending pool.

 ## Alternatives